 Sec.
 53. Assignments Prohibited.
 The right of a Member to any benefits payable or reimbursement of any contributions, and any other right accrued or accruing to any person pursuant to the provisions of this act, and any monies belonging to the Retirement System shall not be subject to execution, garnishment, attachment, the operation of bankruptcy or insolvency law, or any other process of law whatsoever, and shall be unassignable except as is specifically authorized by statute.
 If a Member is covered under a group insurance or prepayment plan participated in by the City, and should he be permitted to, and elect to, continue such coverage as a Retiree, he may authorize the Board of Trustees to have deducted from his monthly retirement benefits the payments required of him to continue coverage under such group insurance or prepayment plan.

 Sec.
 54. Errors.
 Should any change in the records result in any person receiving from the Retirement System more or less than he would have been entitled to receive had the records been correct, the Board of Trustees shall correct such error, and as far as practicable shall adjust the payment in such manner that the Actuarial Equivalent of the benefit to which the said person was correctly entitled shall be paid.

+If the benefit was mistakenly set too low, the System shall make a lump sum payment to the recipient of an amount equal to the difference between the benefits that should have been paid and those actually paid, plus interest at the effective rate from the date the unpaid amounts accrued to the date of payment.

+If the benefit was mistakenly set too high, the System may recover the amount overpaid from the recipient thereof, either directly or by deducting such amount from the remaining benefits payable to the recipient.
+However, if (1) the amount of the benefit was mistakenly set too high, and (2) the error was undiscovered for [3 or 4] years or longer, and (3) the error was not the result of incorrect information supplied by the affected member or beneficiary, then upon discovery of the mistake the benefit shall be adjusted to the correct level, but the recipient of the benefit need not repay to the System the excess amounts received in error beyond the [3 or 4] years prior to discovery.

 Sec.
 55. Protection Against Fraud.
 Whoever with intent to deceive shall make any statements and/or reports required under this act which are untrue, or shall falsify or permit to be falsified any records of the Retirement System, or who shall otherwise violate, with intent to deceive, any of the provisions of this act, shall be prosecuted to the fullest extent of the law.